Garvit1809/Garuda-Hack/README.md

 ## What we learned

-> > > > > > > Stashed changes
-> > > > > > > It was a great learning experience for both of us, it was the first time one of us was introduced to Nest.js and typeScript.
+It was a great learning experience for both of us, it was the first time one of us was introduced to Nest.js and typeScript.
 We built our frontend with typeScript only, so got a lot of errors but I quickly got the hang of it.
 We also learnt to use Gihub efficiently and its our first time making a detailed Readme file for our users.

 ## What's next for MauKerja